Nymohhh77/BrainGamma40Hz_public/README.md

 ## Features

-- **Customizable Sessions**: Choose session durations (10–30 minutes), frequencies (8–40 Hz, including alpha and gamma ranges), and strobe patterns (Steady, Burst, Transitioning).
+- **Customizable Sessions**: Choose session durations (10–30 minutes), frequencies (8–40 Hz, including alpha and gamma ranges), light intensity (10–100%), and strobe patterns (Steady, Burst, Transitioning).
-- **Audio Integration**: Includes meditative audio tracks to enhance the experience.
+- **Audio Integration**: Includes meditative audio tracks ("Alpha Meditation" and "Gamma Focus") to enhance the experience.
-- **Instructional Views**: Guides users to position the device 10–20 cm from their eyes in a dark environment for optimal effect and keep eyes closed during sessions.
+- **Instructional Views**: Guides users to position the device 10–20 cm from their eyes in a dark environment and keep eyes closed during sessions for optimal effect.
 - **HealthKit Integration**: Logs sessions as Mindful Minutes in the iOS Health app.
 - **About Section**: Provides scientific context and safety information within the app.
 - **Background Support**: Continues strobe and audio playback when the screen is locked or the app is in the background, with the screen kept on during sessions to ensure precision.

 ## The Science Behind BrainGamma40Hz

 BrainGamma40Hz uses rhythmic light stimulation to entrain brain waves, potentially promoting relaxation and cognitive benefits.
+Users can adjust light intensity (10–100%) to balance effectiveness and comfort.
 Key concepts include:

-- **Alpha Frequencies (8–12 Hz)**: Research suggests alpha stimulation fosters relaxed focus, meditative states, and visual phenomena like phosphenes, which may reduce anxiety and enhance creativity [1].
+- **Alpha Frequencies (8–12 Hz)**: Research suggests alpha stimulation promotes relaxed focus and meditative states, often inducing visual phenomena like phosphenes.
+Moderate intensity (20–50%) can reduce anxiety and enhance creativity [1].
-- **Gamma Frequencies (30–40 Hz)**: Studies, such as those from MIT (2016–2019), indicate 40Hz gamma stimulation may enhance neural synchronization, potentially improving cognition and mood, and inducing hypnagogic phenomena [2, 3].
+- **Gamma Frequencies (30–40 Hz)**: Studies, such as those from MIT (2016–2019), indicate 40Hz gamma stimulation at higher intensity (50–100%) may enhance neural synchronization, potentially improving cognition and mood [2, 3].
-- **Rhythmic Stimulation**: Consistent, rhythmic light pulses are more effective at entraining brain waves compared to arrhythmic patterns, amplifying therapeutic effects [4].
+- **Rhythmic Stimulation**: Consistent, rhythmic light pulses are more effective at entraining brain waves compared to arrhythmic patterns, with intensity influencing neural response strength [4].

 ### References
 1. Klimesch, W. (2012).
 "Alpha-band oscillations, attention, and controlled access to stored information." *Trends in Cognitive Sciences*.